ankane/jetpack/README.md

 jetpack add dplyr@0.7.5
 ```

-> Due to a bug with devtools, packages added this way are reinstalled every time you run jetpack.
+> Due to a bug with devtools, packages added this way are reinstalled every time you run jetpack

 Add from GitHub or another remote source